trinker/textreadr/README.md

 A .docx file is nothing but a fancy container.
 It can be parsed via XML.
 The `read_docx` function allows the user to read in a .docx file as plain text.
-Elements are essentially the p tags (explicitly `//w:p`) in the markup.
+Elements are essentially the p tags (explicitly `//w:t` tags collapsed with `//w:p` tags) in the markup.

     docx_doc %>%
         read_docx() %>%
         head(3)

     ## [1] "JRMC2202 Audio  Project"      "Interview Transcript"
     ## [3] "Interviewer:  Yasmine Hassan"

     docx_doc %>%
         read_docx(15) %>%
         head(3)

-    ## [1] "Hassan:           Could you please tell me your name, your title, your age, and your place of ref,                                   umm, residence?"
+    ## [1] "Hassan:             Could you please tell me your name, your title, your age, and your place  of ref ,                                      umm, residence?"
     ## [2] "Abd Rabou:     My name is Ahmad Abd Rabou.
 I’m assistant professor of comparative politics at"
     ## [3] "both Cairo University and The American University in Cairo.
 I’m 34 years old.
 I"

 Read .doc